DuyHuynh153/Ping-Pong-Online/README.md

 # Ping Pong Game

 Welcome to the Ping Pong Game!
 This is a simple yet addictive game built using Python 3 and Pygame library.
 It offers various gameplay modes to keep you entertained whether you're playing alone or with friends.

 ## Features

-- **Single Player Mode**: Play against an AI opponent with varying difficulty levels.
+- **Play With AI Mode**: Play against an AI opponent with 2 difficulty levels: easy and hard.
-- **Two Player Mode (Offline)**: Compete against a friend in a classic 1v1 match.
+- **Two Player Mode (Offline)**: Compete against a friend in a classic 1v1 match in only one screen.
-- **Online Mode**: Play against friends or family members over the same network.
+- **Online Mode**: Play against other client in the same network, and can play with 2 separate computers.

 ### Home Screen
 ![HomeScreen](res/images/home_screen.png)